s-heppner/python-bibtex-linter/README.md

 Therefore, I created this tool (in Python, since that's what I know best), that can parse the entries and then performs arbitrary (self-defined) invariant checks on them.

-In my field the most used citation style is `IEEEtran` so this is how I've defined the default rules of the script.
+In my field the most used citation style is `ieeetr` so this is how I've defined the default rules of the script.
-I've written down the observations on which the rules are based [here](test/test_template/IEEEtran_observations.md).
+I've written down the observations on which the rules are based [here](test/test_template/IEEEtr_observations.md).
+These should not be confused with the LaTeX built-in `IEEEtran` citation style, for which I also developed rules.

 It is however relatively easy to define your own [custom ruleset](#advanced-custom-rulesets), should the need arise.